Calapan: Basic education

 Calapan has nine national high schools (NHS), one of which is the Oriental Mindoro National High School (OMNHS) the main campus of the school and the largest public high school in Oriental Mindoro.
 Other public high schools include the Mamerta Gargullo Tolentino Memorial National High School (former Parang NHS), Ceriaco A. Abes Memorial MNHS, Canubing NHS, Managpi NHS, Pedro V. Panaligan MNHS, the Community Vocational High School, the LEMNAHIS Bucayao Annex, and the Nag-iba National High School (former LEMNAHIS Annex Nag-iba).

 The Catholic Church also runs the Holy Infant Academy, while DWCC also maintains a Basic Education Department.

 Public elementary schools meanwhile are organized into three districts.
 They are the Calapan West, Calapan South (Pedro Tolentino Memorial School (PTMS) and Calapan East Districts.

 Healthcare

-The city is served primarily by the Oriental Mindoro Medical Center which is also the largest hospital in the province.
-There are also numerous private hospitals in the city such as the Medical Mission Group Hospital and Health Services Cooperative which is the only tertiary level hospital in the region, Maria Estrella General Hospital, Santa Maria Village Hospital, Hospital of the Holy Cross and the Luna-Goco Medical Center.
+Being the Only City in the island, Calapan City serves as the Medical Hub of Mindoro.
+It houses numerous Tertiary Hospitals with advanced and modern facilities.
+Hospitals in the City Includes: